 8. MINIMIZE TOILETRIES

 Before I started to travel light, I always overdosed with toiletries!
-I had several facial creams, makeup, shampoo and other things that I didn't need.
-Now, I only bring one facial cream, one dry shampoo (if I need to wash my hair I support local business such as hairdressers, in some countries the blow-dry stays on for days!) and I use small plastic bottles for other necessities.
+I had several facial creams, makeup, shampoos and other things that I did not need.
+Now, I only bring one facial cream, one dry shampoo (if I need to wash my hair I support local business such as hairdressers, in some countries the blow-dry stays on for days!)
+And I use small plastic bottles for other necessities .

 10. PACK FOR THE BEST SCENARIO

-Before I started my light-packing journey, I always packed for the worst scenario.
-What if this happens, what if that happens...
+Before I started my light-packing journey, I always packed for the worst case scenario.
+What if this happens, what if that happens ...
 So now I'm only packing for the best-case scenario and if something happens I simply buy myself out of the jam.
 I bring layers rather than a heavy coat and when in doubt, I leave it out.

 Hopefully this list with help you pack lighter and good luck on your upcoming adventure!

 Love & Cheers